Liutos/cl-github-page/README.md

 ## Introduction

-Akashic is a static blog generator written by Common Lisp.
+Akashic is a tool for generating the static blog based on GitHub Pages, written in Common Lisp.

 Its original name is cl-github-page.